 Overall, this experience has been very positive, but we have adapted a version of minimalism that works for our family.
 We aren’t the exact label of pure minimalism, but we are living mores simply, doing what works for us.

-I still own ten pairs of shoes, we still keep our eldest clothing for the little one, and we still have our momentos from our wedding.
+I still own more pairs of shoes than I need, we still keep our eldest clothing for the little one, and we still have our momentos from our wedding.
 But we have less, and we don’t feel a need to keep everything.
-We also want less.
+We also want less stuff, and more time.
 Living more simply doesn’t have to fit anyone else’s definition, other than what works for your family.
 We are gaining a new perspective on life, and in the process living a sweeter life.
 I hope you will consider how it might change something in your own life.

 I hope you will find that living simply, is much sweeter.